dappnode/DAppNodeDocs/docs/troubleshooting.md

 ## I need to restore the system without losing any data

-Execute this command in the DAppNode terminal, this will update the core packages to the latest versions without erasing any data from your volumes.
+Execute this command in the your DAppNode terminal, this will update the core packages to the latest versions without erasing any data from your volumes.

 ```sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.16/dappnode_install.sh | sudo UPDATE=true bash```